motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

-# Project Title
+# ReactJS, GraphQL and  Apollo

-`An experimental project for Material UI  and GraphQL with Apollo  and save files with RestAPI`
+An experimental project for Material UI  and GraphQL with Apollo  and save files with RestAPI

 ## Getting Started
-yarn istall
+`yarn install`
-yarn start
+`yarn start`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Prerequisites
-`MsLogin project  (Back-End)`
+- MsLogin project  (Back-End)
-`Node.js`
+- Node.js
-`yarn`
+- yarn

 ## Installing

 #### Node
-`Download the Node.js source code or a pre-built installer for your platform`
+Download the Node.js source code or a pre-built installer for your platform

 #### yarn
 `yarn install`